adaanene/Client_Server_Architechture_with_MySQL/project_5.md

     - confirm installation: `mysql --version` or `mysql -v`

-    - if it does not start automatically, run the security script to set up a password for you user account:
+    - if it does not start automatically, run the security script to set up a password for the root user:

         - login to MySQL with ` sudo mysql`